 If you or a loved one has a serious illness, the pain and worry can be overwhelming.
-Palliative Care addresses both the physical symptoms and the stress and worry that accompany a serious illness for both the patients and their families and loved ones.
+Our award-winning Supportive & Palliative Care team addresses both the physical symptoms and the stress and worry that accompany a serious illness for both the patients and their families and loved ones.

 Many adults and children living with illnesses such as cancer, heart disease, lung disease, kidney failure, dementia, among others, experience physical symptoms and emotional distress related to their diseases.
 Unlike hospice care, patients may not have a terminal diagnosis.
 Many patients experience shorter hospital stays, less pain and improved overall well-being, and the research backs this up.